NetApp/eseries-perf-analyzer/README.md

 # NetApp E-Series Grafana Performance Dashboards

 This project is intended to allow you to quickly and simply deploy a Grafana instance for monitoring your E-Series storage.
 We incorporate various open source components and tools in order to do so.
 While it is intended primarily to serve as a reference implementation for the use of Grafana to visualize the performance of your E-Series systems, it is also intended to be customizable and extensible based on your individual needs.

+## Quickstart Guide

+You'll need to have Docker (1.13.0+) and Docker-Compose installed in order to get started.
+[Installation](https://docs.docker.com/install/)

+The storage-systems to be monitored must be defined in the 'collector/config.json' file.
+There is an example file located at collector/config.sample.json for your reference.
+You may also choose to add the systems to Web Services manually, as detailed below.

+Once Docker is installed and the storage-systems are configured, run the start.sh script.
+Within a few minutes, all dependencies should be retrieved, installed, and started.

+Open http://<host>:3000/d/fiyRzQCik/netapp-e-series-overview?refresh=1m&panelId=20&orgId=1&tab=options to reach the Grafana login page and the E-Series Landing Page.
+Use the default login credentials of admin/admin to login for the first time.

 ## Overview